-Over time, the Bank experienced various type of risks that became guidelines in improving its product and services.
+Over time, the Bank experienced various types of risk that became guidelines in improving its product and services.
 Following are the different type of risks, profiles, and mitigating strategies and activities to manage and mitigate risk:

-Type of Risk Risk Profile Mitigating Strategies 1 Credit Risk - denotes danger that borrower is not able or willing to pay the principal and/ or interest at maturity date.
-Highly volatile due to non-collateralized loans High loan loss provisioning eroding profitability and equity Breakdown of discipline by some members that impact some good borrowers First Line of defense: Intensive follow-up for defaulters Daily monitoring on the number of default members Rehabilitation program for branches with high portfolio at risk Sample legal cases for default members Hiring of consultants to help in enhancement and rehabilitation Intensifying and rebuilding of credit discipline of members thru awareness of advantages and benefits as members/stockholders and Lakbay Aral program.
+TYPE OF RISK RISK PROFILE MITIGATING STRATEGIES 1 Credit Risk - denotes danger that borrower is not able or willing to pay the principal and/or interest at maturity date.
+Highly volatile due to non-collateralized loans High loan loss provisioning eroding profitability and equity Breakdown of discipline by some clients that impact some good borrowers First Line of Defense: Intensive follow-up for defaulters Daily monitoring on the number of default clients.
+Rehabilitation program for branches with high portfolio at risk.
+Sample legal cases for default clients.
+Hiring of consultants to help in enhancement and rehabilitation Intensifying and rebuilding of credit discipline of clients through awareness of advantages and benefits as clients/stockholders and Lakbay Aral program.
 Codified signing and approving authority.
 Second Line of Defense: Mitigate the risk of incurring losses Check if the credit risk exposures are within the bank risk appetite Develop and review the credit risk policy and recommend changes in the credit risk policy to the Risk Oversight Committee and board of directors.
 Check and monitor if credit risk policy is properly implemented at the branch and MBO level.
-Monitor the loan portfolio with higher risk Tomaintain the level of non-performing loans below 3%.
-Take specific actions in case part of non-performing loans exceeds 3% to recover the loans such as: Develop a policy to recover the uncollected amount of past due loans
+Monitor the loan portfolio with higher risk.
+To maintain the level of non-performing loans below 3%.
+Take specific actions in case part of non-performing loans exceeds 3% to recover the loans such as: Develop a policy to recover the uncollected amount of past due loans.
+Recommend strategies by doing continued follow up and monitoring of the operations staff to clients who are not regularly paying their dues to control the credit portfolio at risk.
+Up-to-date reporting of the status of the loan portfolio to the Risk oversight Committee and Board of Directors.
+Check the credit concentration to ensure if within defined limits Third Line of Defense • Ensure that Internal Audit is an independent function and has the responsibility of reviewing and verifying the internal control systems and procedures to confirm that they are operating smoothly.